-- Low-lying areas that are not currently exposed to tides will experience inundation during high tides in the long-term.
-(For additional information see Flooding Hazard Profile.) - Coastal flooding will become more frequent as Bay and sea levels occur more often.
-Coastal flooding will be more extensive and longer-lasting, especially during storm events.
-(For additional information see Flooding Hazard Profile.) - Stormwater flooding will increase as high bay levels can impede drainage of stormwater runoff.
-(For additional information see Flooding Hazard Profile). - Higher sea levels will also increase the elevation of the groundwater table, increasing the susceptibility of some soils to liquefaction during an earthquake.
-(For additional information see Earthquake Flooding Hazard Profile).
+- Low-lying areas that are not currently exposed to tides will experience inundation during high tides in the long-term.22 (For additional information see Flooding Hazard Profile.) - Coastal flooding will become more frequent as Bay and sea levels occur more often.
+Coastal flooding will be more extensive and longer-lasting, especially during storm events.23 (For additional information see Flooding Hazard Profile.) - Stormwater flooding will increase as high bay levels can impede drainage of stormwater runoff.24 (For additional information see Flooding Hazard Profile).